 What is a renewal trap?

 A renewal trap is the standard pricing pattern where a vendor offers a deep first-year discount, auto-renews at a substantially higher rack rate from year two, and relies on customer inertia to collect the difference.
 The promo price is a customer-acquisition cost the vendor recovers starting in year two.
-It is not illegal by default in most jurisdictions, but the FTC Click-to-Cancel Rule (16 CFR 425, effective May 2025) now requires conspicuous disclosure and easy cancellation in the United States.
+It is not illegal by default in most jurisdictions.
+The federal FTC Click-to-Cancel Rule (16 CFR 425) that would have required conspicuous disclosure and easy cancellation was vacated by the Eighth Circuit in July 2025; in the United States, state automatic-renewal laws, ROSCA, and the FTC Act now provide the binding protections.

 Is it legal for subscriptions to auto-renew at a higher price?

 Generally yes, provided the vendor disclosed the renewal terms clearly before you signed up.
-However, the FTC Click-to-Cancel Rule requires conspicuous disclosure and cancellation as easy as signup.
-California CLRA section 17600 requires separate affirmative consent.
+The federal FTC Click-to-Cancel Rule was vacated by the Eighth Circuit on 8 July 2025, so the binding US protections are state automatic-renewal laws plus ROSCA and the FTC Act.
+California's ARL (Bus. & Prof. Code 17600, expanded by AB 2863 from 1 July 2025) requires separate affirmative consent and same-medium cancellation.
 New York GBL 527-a requires a renewal reminder 15-45 days before annual renewals.
 The UK DMCC Act 2024 requires reminders and easy cancellation.
 If the disclosure was not clear and conspicuous, the renewal may be legally challengeable.

 How do I avoid auto-renewal charges?